brandonhorst/elliptical-datetime/README.md

 }
 ```

+Any properties may be undefined.
 For `TimeDuration`, `years`, `months`, and `days` will always be undefined.
 For `DateDuration`, `hours`, `minutes`, and `seconds` will always be undefined.
-At least one property will always be defined.

 Note other units of time that are simply multiples of these 6 units (weeks, decades, double hours, etc.) are converted to these 6 units for output.
-Any units that cannot be reprented absolutely using these 6 units (lunar months, etc.) are unsupported.f
+Any units that cannot be reprented absolutely using these 6 units (lunar months, etc.) are unsupported.

 This object is designed to be easily consumed and manipulated by [`moment.duration`](http://momentjs.com/docs/#/durations/).